|

 square feet per guinea pig.
 Make sure the cage is fully enclosed,

 or invest in a tightly-fitting top.
 Guinea pigs *can* jump.
 Period.
-Make sure the cage has

 a solid/tray bottom.
 Never use a wire mesh bottom cage with a guinea